 Oral Health: Even before the baby’s first tooth appears you can clean gums by gently wiping them after each feeding with a clean damp washcloth.
 After teeth appear clean them with a soft infant toothbrush with just water.

-Child Care and learning: Choose your child care carefully by planning ahead.
-Choose a child care provider that will give the baby the loving attention they need and want and pick babysitters you trust.
+Child Care and Learning: Choose your child care carefully by planning.
+Choose a childcare provider that will give the baby the loving attention they need and want and pick babysitters you trust.
 Here are some tips (link here) on how to find a good childcare provider.